 Last year Rona had a BBQ for sale that was half charcoal grill, half propane.
 The grill can get up to 1000 degrees, but the charcoal side when the air is choked can maintain 300 degrees for hours.
 Last year we didn’t do much cooking outside, but this year I hope to make up for it.

-When dad came up last weekend for my birthday and we went to the smokehouse.
+When my dad came down last weekend for my birthday and we went to one of my favourite local restaurants, The Smokehouse.
 The waitress there talked about smoking a burger for customers, so I wanted to try it.
 I made large patties 8 ounces pre-cooked.
 I made up four patties to make the effort worth it.

 I don’t do much to my burgers; just shape them roughly like a red blood cell and salt and pepper them.
 They stayed out at room temperature while the chimney of hardwood charcoal caught and the wood chips soaked.
 Everything was ready to go in 15 minutes.